gettakaro/takaro/packages/web-docs/docs/application/modules.md

 ```

 Would result in a message in-game saying `Welcome to the server, John Doe!
 Don't forget to read the rules :)`

+# Built-in modules

+Takaro comes with a set of built-in modules.
+When you enable these on a Gameserver, you will be able to change the configuration of the module to customize it but you cannot edit the code.
+This allows Takaro to automatically keep the built-in modules up-to-date.
+If you want to customize the code, you can eject the Module which will create a copy of the Module in your own project.
+You can then edit the code and customize it to your liking.